-WeHappily for us there was a quick and easy NOLA inspired food spot in the hotel.
-Even better was that we received a text telling us our room number before arriving, so Mike was able to go drop off our stuff (accessing the room with our ✨magic bands✨) while I ordered food.
+My favorite part of the hotel was the NOLA inspired food there.
+On the shuttle from the airport, we received a text telling us our room number before arriving (Disney magic, friends!) so Mike was able to go drop off our stuff (accessing the room with our ✨magic bands✨) while I ordered food on our first night there.

 Despite going to sleep early, we still slept right through our alarms on Tuesday (maybe we were still recovering from all of the wedding festivities?!).